Bills cut Haack, clear the way for 'Punt God' to take over

-ORCHARD PARK — With a nickname like "Punt God," Matt Araiza has all but assured himself a spot on the Buffalo Bills' roster.

-The Bills cleared the way for the rookie sixth-round pick with the booming left leg out of San Diego State to take over the punting duties this season after releasing returning veteran Matt Haack on Monday.
+"I wouldn't call it a relief, because you have to go out and earn your job every week," Araiza said on Monday.
+"It's a step in the right direction, and I'm grateful for it, for sure."

+Araiza's spot on the roster is all but assured after the Bills released returning veteran Matt Haack in a series of roster cuts upon returning to practice following a 42-15 preseason win over Denver on Saturday.

 Buffalo also cut veteran receiver Tavon Austin, who has failed to meet expectations since being selected by the Rams in the first round of the 2013 draft.

-The move to cut Haack came after Araiza attempted just one punt in two preseason games.
-Araiza's punt was impressive enough: a flip-the-field 82-yarder that dribbled into the end zone during a 27-24 win over Indianapolis in Buffalo's preseason opener on Aug.
-13.

-Though the strength of Araiza's leg was not in question, a bigger issue for the Bills was to see how the player adjusted to place-holding duties for kicker Tyler Bass.
-Araiza was new to holding after handling only the place-kicking duties in college.
+The Bills also acquired a fifth-round pick in next year's draft in a trade that sent fourth-year offensive lineman Cody Ford to the Arizona Cardinals.

 People are also reading…